 When troubleshooting ad trafficking and delivery, the most important item to capture is the click string, sometimes referred to as a click tag.
-The click string is the URL that takes the user to the ad.
+The click string is part of the URL that takes the user to the ad's destination and is very helpful to provide when working with the publisher support team.

 Capture a click string from a computer